By Judith Kohn

 History shows us that survivors are doubted, silenced and their truth questioned and re-written.
 Even as a young one, when I listened to her I understood the importance of remembering and carrying on her legacy.
 Nonetheless, it was traumatic.
 I’ve had nightmares of the ghettos and camps so vivid that, sometimes, it is hard to believe that I was not there myself.
 Why did this happen?
 Is there a rational answer?

-These questions arise constantly in my mind in regards to the Indigenous communities in Australia who have been made to suffer beyond the imagination and who continue to be subject to racially motivated attacks and hate crimes in ways that are deeply disturbing.
+These questions arise constantly in my mind in regards to the Indigenous communities in colonised 'Australia' who have been made to suffer beyond the imagination and who continue to be subject to racially motivated attacks and hate crimes in ways that are deeply disturbing.
 Why is it still unsafe to be who we are?
 Could it be, I want to know, that those who perpetrate hate crimes and who uphold white supremacy are acting out of some sort of trauma?

 There exists a strange contradiction in the atmosphere of white Australia – a pride in maintaining a ‘true blue Aussie heritage’, where ancestry can be traced back several generations, even to the first or second fleet, married with a vehement insistence that the horrors of colonisation had ‘nothing to do with them’.
 I have witnessed more times than I could count British-descendant Australians express attitudes of, ‘why should I feel guilty for something that happened when I wasn’t there’, or something of the like.
 Social media is rife with these sentiments, and they arise particularly around the national debate to change the date of the celebration of so-called ‘Australia day’, which marks the arrival of the British on this land and the subsequent genocide of Indigenous peoples.